hashicorp/terraform-provider-azurerm/website/docs/r/arc_kubernetes_provisioned_cluster_instance.html.markdown

 * `node_taints` - (Optional) The taints added to new nodes during node pool create and scale.
 For example, `key=value:NoSchedule`.

-* `os_sku` - (Optional) The OS SKU used by the agent pool nodes.
-Possible values are `CBLMariner`, `Windows2019` and `Windows2022`.
-Changing this forces a new Arc Kubernetes Provisioned Cluster Instance to be created.

-* `os_type` - (Optional) The OS type for the agent pool nodes.
-Defaults to `Linux`.
-Changing this forces a new Arc Kubernetes Provisioned Cluster Instance to be created.

 ---

 A `cloud_provider_profile` block supports the following: